 Oil and gas: Protect petroleum workers from radioactive material with personal dosimeter

-The oil and gas industry is responsible for the release and exposure to radioactivity of radioactive materials from extraction, drilling, fracturing and production activities.
+The oil and gas industry is responsible for the release of and exposure to radioactivity from radioactive materials resulting from extraction, drilling, fracturing and production activities.
 Oil and gas production involves the use of various types of radiation, including gamma rays, X-rays and neutrons.
 Some of these emissions are potentially hazardous to health and the environment.
 Personal electronic dosimeters are used to properly monitor employee exposure to radioactivity.

 Protection against radioactivity in the oil and gas industry